kanrasha/CapitalGains/README.md

 ## What It Does
 A single `.csv` → clean gain/loss tables (short & long) and remaining inventory.
+To run the program, just run the GUI script.

 ## Input File Format
 **`transactions.csv`:** Date, Action, Quantity, PricePerUnit, Notes (optional), Fee* (optional) <br>